safe-global/safe-docs/learn/safe-tools/safe-protocol-kit-safe-core-sdk/README.md

 ### Install Dependencies

 To interact with Ethereum and other EVM blockchains in Node, we can either use: web3.js or ethers.js.
 In this tutorial, we’ll use the ethers.js library.
-To use `web3js`, see [Safe Core SDK: Detailed Guide](https://www.notion.so/learn/safe-tools/safe-protocol-kit-safe-core-sdk/safe-core-sdk-detailed-guide.md).
+To use `web3js`, see [Instantiate an ETHAdapter section in Guide: Integrating the Safe Core SDK](https://github.com/safe-global/safe-core-sdk/blob/main/guides/integrating-the-safe-core-sdk.md#instantiate-an-ethadapter).

 The Safe Core SDK is compatible with ethers v4 and v5, not the latest v6 version so make sure you specify this when installing the SDK.